BCaravina/AI-poem-generator/README.md

-# Portuguese-poem-generator
+# AI-poem-generator
- AI generated application that outputs a poem in Brazilian Portuguese form a single word (not necessarily in Portuguese) input.
+An AI application that generates a poem in Portuguese, English or Spanish based on the user's input.